adfrontend-task/task/README.md

 title: "descriptive title"                      # Same as repo name but with spaces and caps
 description: "short description of the task"    # Max.
 280 characters in description
 semester: 1-4                                   # Please choose only one semester
-taskclass: "taskclass this task belongs to"     # Taskclassses group tasks together in a semester, use a unique name
+taskclass: "taskclass this task belongs to"     # Taskclassses group tasks together in a semester
-support-level: 1-5                              # 1:example, 2:duplicate, 3:experiment, 4:extension, 5:autonomous
+support-level: 1-5                              # 1:example 2:duplicate 3:experiment 4:extension 5:autonomous
 behavior-criteria:                              # These criteria determine the skill level of a task
   collaboration: 0-6                            # compared to the whole curriculum on a 6 point scale.
   learning-capacity: 0-6                        # Make sure you understand the levels before changing